Countess-of-Chester-Hospital-NHS-FT/Inpatient-LOS-EDA/README.md

 # Exploratory Analysis of Inpatient Length of Stay

 ### Status
-This project is currently work in progress.
+This project is an analysis that is repeated on an adhoc basis.

 Unless otherwise specified the CODEOWNER has responsibility for maintaining the code and addressing any security concerns.